-An employee who is subject to the overtime provisions of the Fair Labor Standards Act and is required to work in excess of 40 hours in a work week is entitled to compensation for the excess hours by taking compensatory time off at the rate of l-1/2 hours off for each hour of overtime.
+An employee who is subject to the overtime provisions of the Fair Labor Standards Act and is required to work in excess of 40 hours in a work week is entitled to compensation for the excess hours by taking compensatory time off at the rate of l-l/2 hours off for each hour of overtime.
 All overtime must be approved in advance by the employee's supervisor.
 Overtime accruals will be used before compensatory time accruals.
-All overtime must be taken by the end of the Fiscal Year.
-When it is not practical for the University to allow time off, with the prior approval of the appropriate Vice President and the Budget Officer, overtime may be paid.
+Overtime that is not taken within twelve months of the time it is accrued will be paid.
+However, every effort must be made to take off all overtime as soon as possible after it is accrued.